eshazen/calc-demo-xwin/README.md

 ## X-Windows calculator demo application

 This is a simple X-Windows application using the old XForms library to experiment with various calculator UI features.
-This may or may not be ever implemented in a real calculator!
+It is certainly usable as-is.

+See `https://github.com/eshazen/hex-calc` for a hardware implementation.

 To build:
 ```